websiteinspiration/bugsplat.rb/entries/2014-12-31-email-the-good-parts.md

 topic: Software
 tags: Email, DNS
 show_upsell: true
 description: "There are an awful lot of interesting things happening between hitting Send and your email hitting an inbox.
-This post is an overview of how your message makes it's way to yn our recipient."
+This post is an overview of how your message makes it's way to your recipient."
 ---

 Everybody knows what email is.
 You click "Compose", fill in the recipient's email address, write your message, maybe give it a pithy subject, and hit "Send".
 Some time later your recipient opens their email and reads your message.
 Simple, right?